 You will see a bar across the bottom of the screen, which is your toolbar.
-On the left side there is a button with a K on it. .
-That is your "K menu", similar to the "start menu" on Windows.
-Click on the K to bring up a list of sub-menus.
-The Application menu contains most of the applications that you will need for this course.
-Click on the Applications menu and then on the Netscape sub-item to start Netscape.
-You may need to wait for several seconds until Netscape starts.
-If this is the first time have used the current version of Netscape on this system, a window will pop up describing the license agreement you must accept in order to use Netscape.
-After reading through and (presumably) accepting that agreement, the Netscape window will pop up.
+On the left side there is a button with a red hat on it. .
+That is your "Red Hat menu", similar to the "start menu" on Microsoft Windows operating systems.
+Click on the red hat to bring up a list of sub-menus.
+At the top of the list you will find an item titled "Mozilla Web Browser".
+(If this item is not present, click on the "Apps" sub-menu to access the Mozilla icon.)
+Click on the Mozilla icon to start Mozilla.
+You may need to wait for several seconds before the program starts.

-Location box and pressing Enter.
-Since you may not want to remember
+in the Location box and pressing Enter.
+Since you may want Mozilla to

-this address for next time, select "Add Bookmark" under the
+remember this address for next time, select "Bookmark This Page" under

 select "Gustavus Adolphus College" under the Bookmark menu.

 The course homepage (which you should also bookmark) is located at:

 The campus computers (including these Linux workstations) share a tree-structured file system.
 This means that the files on the computers are located in directories (also known as folders), which may themselves include files and subdirectories, which may contain files and other subdirectories, ....